NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

    * Remember that branches in git are just pointers to a particular commit, so by deleting a branch you *don't* lose any history.

 * If you want to let others work on your feature, push its branch to your GitHub fork with ``git push -u origin feature/<my_feature_name>``.

+* For additional ways to undo changes in your branch, see `How to undo (almost) anything with Git <https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/>`

 ..
 (TODO: tests ...)
 .. (... policy on CI, tests passing ...)